liampav3/CS7140-final-report/README.md

 ![fig5](figures/ENN1.png)

 *Figure 5: A basic image classification problem demonstrating the type of joint prediction distributions that indicate aleatoric/epistemic uncertainty respectively.
-Figure \[11\].*
+Figure by \[11\].*

 Standard neural architectures were built to make marginal predictions so their joint prediction model is very unexpressive, always being the product of the marginal predictions.
-In order to use the joint prediction to distinguish between types of uncertainty, ENNs must have a more expressive method of computing joint predictions so that different conditional structures can be output.
+In order to use joint predictions to distinguish between types of uncertainty, ENNs must have a more expressive method of computing joint predictions so that different conditional structures can be produced by the network.
 This is achieved via the introduction of an epistemic index $z$.
 The epistemic index is a latent input that the ENN samples from some pre-specified distribution $P_z$.
 The joint predicted probability for a set of labels $y_{1:t}$ for a set of inputs $x_{1:t}$ will then be computed as

 $$p(y_{1:t}) = \int P_z(z) \prod_{i=1}^t \text{softmax}(f(x_i, z))_{y_i} dz$$